A Love Letter to my First CR

 Walking amidst hordes of college students through the diag to the first day of class, we giddily asked each other if everyone knew we were high schoolers, if we looked out of place.
 But of course we didn’t.
 We looked almost the same as our classmates did and belonged there too.

 Taking a CR required advocating for myself, taking a risk and asking for help: all real-world abilities that need to be emphasized more in early education.
-My U of M classes felt like a break from regular school because I’d handpicked them and made such an effort to be there.
+My UM classes felt like a break from regular school because I’d handpicked them and made such an effort to be there.
 The lecturers were invested experts who were incredibly passionate about their subjects and accommodated us with grace.

 The 10 minute walk to and from class was also a highlight.
 Getting outside and moving is a concentration booster for me and absolutely impacted how much I enjoyed class.
 Aside from the fun of it, taking a college course as a high schooler both prepares you for college and looks great on applications.

 I took the advice of my peers and I urge you to take mine.
+CRs are an integral piece of CHS and taking one (or more!) is, a part of making the very most of your time at this school.
 Learn about what you love, do something that excites you and get credit for it.